jeffThompson/PhysicalComputing/Week03_Buttons/Demos/01-ButtonStateChange.md

 In our last example, you might have noticed that the console prints `False` over and over while the button is pressed.
 That's because our loop reads the button's state (pressed or not) repeatedly as fast as possible.
 If the button is still pressed, it prints `False` again.

 But what if we only want to know when state of the button has changed, gone from `True` to `False` or vise versa?
-We'll code this by hand then, in the next example, see how we can improve this with an idea called "debouncing."
+We'll code this by hand then, in the next example, see how we can improve this with an idea called *debouncing.*

 ***